-As discussed above, the proposed project has been mitigated to incorporate all recommendations by the applicant's consulting geologists and engineer, an applicant's assumption of risk, and a construction responsibilities and debris removal condition.
-As conditioned, there are no feasible alternatives or mitigation measures available, beyond those required, which would lessen any significant adverse impact that the activity may have on the environment.
-Therefore, the Commission finds that the proposed project, as conditioned to mitigate the identified impacts, is the least environmentally damaging feasible alternative and is found consistent with the requirements of CEQA and the policies of the Coastal Act.
+As discussed above, the proposed project has been mitigated to incorporate all recommendations by the applicant's consulting engineers, an applicant's assumption of risk, and a construction responsibilities and debris removal condition.
+As conditioned, there are no mitigation measures available, beyond those required, which would lessen any significant adverse impact that the activity may have on the environment.
+Therefore, the Commission finds that the proposed project, as conditioned to mitigate the identified impacts, and is found consistent with the requirements of CEQA and the policies of the Coastal Act.